 - Photography is a skill most people are at least somewhat familiar with, and one that can be improved upon with practice and the correct equipment.

-- No matter if your business is a clothing store, barber shop or landscaping service, think of the ways you can show your skills and products in their best light.
+- No matter if your business is a restaurant, clothing store, barber shop, contracting service, or something else, think of the ways you can show your skills and products in their best light.
 Ensure that your images are promoting the best you have to offer to reinforce your brand1.

 - Try to show customers what your product or service is and why they want to buy it2.